-- a) Each member of the Santa Clara County Board of Supervisors shall appoint one person who is sixty years or over. - b) Each city council or delegated official shall appoint one person who is 60 years or over. - c) Three agencies, which have an interest in the elderly citizens of Santa Clara, shall each appoint one person.
-One of these persons shall be from the Nutrition Program, one from the Health Department and one from the Santa Clara County Cities Association. - d) In addition to all members designated in parts 'a' through 'c,' there shall be seven members as follows: - I. One member who represents the interests of the disabled community;
+- a) Each member of the Santa Clara County Board of Supervisors shall appoint one person who is sixty years or over. - Each city council or delegated official shall appoint one person who is 60 years or over. - c) Three agencies that have an interest in older adults and individuals with disabilities in the county shall each appoint one person.
+One person shall be from the Santa Clara County Nutrition Program, one from the Santa Clara County Health Department, and one from the Cities Association of Santa Clara County. - d) In addition to all members designated in Parts 'a' through 'c', there shall be 12 members as follows: - i) One member from the disabilities community; - ii) Three members from the Hispanic/Latino(a) community: - iii) Three members from the Asian American community; - iv) Two members from the African American community; - v) One member from the Native American community;

-- II.
-Three members from the Hispanic community; - III.
-Three members from the Pacific/Asian community; - IV.
-Two members from the Black community; - V. One member from the Native American community. - VI.
-One Family Caregiver Representative - VII.
-One Member from the (LGBTQ+) Community - e) Five members at large shall be elected - f) Two members, each of whom represents one of the following senior organizations: - I. Federation of Retired Union Members - II.
-California Senior Legislature
+- vi) One member from the Family Caregiver community;

+- vii) One member from the LGBTQ+ community.

+- e) Five members at large shall be elected.

+- f) Two members, each of whom represents one of the following organizations, shall be appointed by the organization:

+- i) Federation of Retired Union Members;

+- ii) California Senior Legislature.

+PSA 10

-PSA 10 SECTION 17.
+SECTION 17.
 MULTIPURPOSE SENIOR CENTER ACQUISTION OR CONSTRUCTION COMPLIANCE REVIEW

-CCR Title 22, Article 3, Section 7302(a)(15) 20-year tracking requirement
+CCR Title 22, Article 3, Section 7302(a)(15)

+20-year tracking requirement
-No. Title IIIB funds not used for Acquisition or Construction.

-Yes.
-Title IIIB funds used for Acquisition or Construction.
+\boxtimes No. Title IIIB funds not used for Acquisition or Construction \neg Voc.
+Title IIIP funds used for Acquisition or Construction